Note: This blog entry was started in June 2023 but backdated to 2009.

 4 Naftula Berkov Divinskiy (1873), son

-4 Sura Berkova Divinskaya, daughter (1879)
+4 Sura Berkova Divinskaya (1879), daughter

 4 Simón / Zus Berkov Divinskiy (1880), son

 m.
-Lipa Spivak (1885)
+Lipa Spivak (1885), wife

-5 Ana Berta Divinsky (1908-1996)
+5 Ana Berta Divinsky (1908-1996), daughter

 m.
-Leon Maskauchan (1904-1980)
+Leon Maskauchan (1904-1980), husband

-6 Ricardo Maskauchan Divinsky (1927-1992)
+6 Ricardo Maskauchan Divinsky (1927-1992), son

-5 Fania Divinsky Spivak (1914-1990)
+5 Fania Divinsky Spivak (1914-1990), daughter

 m.
-Moisés José Tyszman (d.1971)
+Moisés José Tyszman (d.1971), husband

 4 Isac Divinsky / Itsko Berkov Divinskiy (1881), son

 m.
-Lea (1881)
+Lea (1881), wife

 4 Khun Berkov Divinskiy (1885), son